chellej80/Embarr-Equestrian/README.md

 ### Media

-All images with the exception of the hero image (purchased from Shutterstock) are images taken by the project owner and her family
+- All images with the exception of the hero image (purchased from Shutterstock) are images taken by the project owner and her family

-The youtube videos do not belong nor were created by me, they are simply a tool to showcase how a video can be embedded.
+- The youtube videos do not belong nor were created by me, they are simply a tool to showcase how a video can be embedded.

+### Readme

+- I used the
+[Markdown cheat sheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) and the [love running template ](https://github.com/Code-Institute-Solutions/readme-template )to help put together my readme.
 # Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: